 Whether intentional or unintentional, LEA has serious effects on both performance and health, both in the short and long term.
 It can lead to a slowed metabolism, thyroid suppression, hormonal imbalances, and even mental health disorders, yielding a higher likelihood of depression, anxiety, and impaired cognitive function.

 LEA can also cause a decline in reproductive hormones, such as estrogen and testosterone, which adversely affects fertility.
-Additionally, digestive issues can arise, as the body lacks the energy needed for normal gut function, Curristin noted.
+Digestive issues can also arise, as the body lacks the energy needed for normal gut function, Curristin noted.

 Early Signs to Look Out For